Mikeymac02/Guessify/readMe.md

   - SPOTIFY_CLIENT_ID: The key copied from your API page
   - SPOTIFY_CLIENT_SECRET: The secret key copied from your API page
   - redirect_uri: http://127.9.9.1:8888/callback

+## 4. Run the install.bat

+- Follow the instructions on the command prompt once you double-click the install.bat

+## 5. Run the game!

+- Open a new command prompt
+- cd into your guessify directory
+- run 'py main.py' or 'python main.py depending on your python install